Biomedical Data Generator

 This package is designed for:

-• Illustrating impact of correlated features on model interpretability
+Illustrating the impact of correlated proxies on model interpretability

-• Teaching machine learning concepts with transparent ground truth
+Teaching machine learning concepts with transparent, traceable ground truth

 Scientific Context